kwdunaway/WGBS_Tools/README.md

 - [samtools](http://samtools.sourceforge.net/)
 - [bedtools](https://github.com/arq5x/bedtools2)

-You can ensure those programs are installed and available in $PATH by typing the following:
+You can ensure those programs are installed and available in $PATH by typing the name of the program without options.
+For example:

 ```
-samtools --help
+samtools
-bedtools --help
+bedtools
 ```

+These commands should yield help text.

 #### Instructions